ng-packagr/ng-packagr/docs/copy-assets.md

   }
 }
 ```

-Let's say you have a library `projects/my-lib`.
-With the config above, ng-packagr will copy `projects/my-lib/CHANGELOG.md` to `dist/my-lib/CHANGELOG.md` and copy all the SCSS files under `projects/my-lib/src/styles` to `dist/my-lib/styles`.

 Note that the advanced asset pattern, with a same syntax as Angular Builder's one, is used for SCSS files in the example above to allow a different output dir, so that we can put our styles under `projects/my-lib/src/styles` instead of `projects/my-lib/styles`.